dgeorgiev06/jitsi-funky-openfire/README.md

 The prototype is configured to connect to an openfire server running on localhost.
 To connect to a different machine you have to do the following:

-1. Update ./app/servers/jitsi-api/jitsi-api-config.ts with the appropriate base url to get the server config file.
-The url is http://localhost:7070/ofmeet/config.js without ssl and https://localhost:7443/ofmeet/config.js with ssl
+1. Update ./app/servers/jitsi-api/jitsi-api-config.ts with the appropriate base url.
+For localhost you will need to use your machine's current IP address.
+Also make sure to specify the right port: 7070 without ssl and 7443 with ssl.
+When the app starts up it will make a rest call to openfire to retrieve configurations for establishing xmpp connection
 2. Update ./jitsi-meet/config.js if you need to override any of the values in the config.
 If nothing needs to be overriden make sure the config is empty or hasOverrides in ./app/models/root-store/setup-root-store.ts is set to false
 3. also update ssl in ./app/models/root-store/setup-root-store.ts.
-Set to true if ssl for the server is enabled, otherwise leave false
+Set to true if ssl for the server is enabled, otherwise leave false.

-More details here:
+To learn more about this prototype follow the link below:

 https://medium.com/@dgeorgiev06/chat-and-video-conference-app-with-react-native-ignite-lib-jitsi-meet-react-native-callkit-21089944ba54